mautic/user-documentation/docs/contributing/contributing.rst

 1. Add a comment indicating that you would like to own the ticket.
 This is to avoid conflicts with others also working on the issue.
 2. After a Mautic administrator assigns you the issue, you can modify files and track changes on GitHub using command line utility, your web browser, GitHub Desktop, or Gitpod.
-3. Submit a pull request, and the Mautic administrator will review your changes.
+3. Once you submit a pull request, an admin reviews your changes.

 Creating an Issue or Proposing Changes
 *************************************